End-of-Transmission character

-In telecommunication, an End-of-Transmission character (EOT) is a transmission control character.
+In telecommunications, an End-of-Transmission character (EOT) is a transmission control character.
 Its intended use is to indicate the conclusion of a transmission that may have included one or more texts and any associated message headings.

 An EOT is often used to initiate other functions, such as releasing circuits, disconnecting terminals, or placing receive terminals in a standby condition.
 Its most common use today is to cause a Unix terminal driver to signal end of file and thus exit programs that are awaiting input.